stylus/stylelint-stylus/docs/rules/at-rule-no-unknown.md

 This rule reports other than at-rules defined in the CSS specification and at-rules available in the Stylus standard.

+## :question: Why Not Use `stylelint` Rule

+The [at-rule-no-unknown] rule incorrectly report errors in Stylus.
+This problem is that the core rules do not understand at-rules of the Stylus.
+The `stylus/at-rule-no-unknown` rule understands at-rules of the Stylus.

 ## :wrench: Options

 See [stylelint - at-rule-no-unknown - Options](https://stylelint.io/user-guide/rules/at-rule-no-unknown#options).